RxCEP/cepjs/README.md

 #### ES5 Note
 If needed, a ES5 build can be generated for every package.
 Just run the script `npm run build:es5` inside one of the packages.
 After that, the built file will be available in the `dist.es5` folder.

+> Requeries the execution of `npm install` to intall the dev dependencies before the building process.

 ## Usage
 The first step to take is to import the [core](./packages/cepjs-core) package.
 The package exports a factory function expecting to be passed in any of the custom reactive [packages](REACTIVE-LIBRARIES.md) chose during installation.
 All of the operations are then available under the same namespace.
 The following snippets exemplify those steps.